 - Issuer Default Rating (IDR) at ‘AAA’

 - Outstanding GO bonds at ‘AAA’

 According to the Fitch Ratings analysis:

 Fitch expects Howard County to maintain a high level of financial flexibility throughout economic cycles, consistent with a long history of sound operating performance and healthy reserves.
 The county maintains superior inherent budget flexibility in the form of an unlimited legal ability to raise revenues and solid expenditure flexibility.
-The county’s financial profile also reflects strong revenue growth prospects from a growing property tax base.
+The county’s strong financial profile also reflects strong revenue growth prospects from a growing property tax base, manageable expenditure growth and a demonstrated ability to reduce expenditures during economic downturns.
 Fitch expects the county’s long-term liability burden to remain low.